 The date and time indicated are our references to calculate delivery deadlines of a project.
-This ICanLocalize time (often refered to as ICL time) is the time that will have jurisdiction over any arbitration.
+This ICanLocalize time (often referred to as ICL time) is the time that will have jurisdiction over any arbitration.

 Delivery deadlines are stated in ICL Time.
-If a project requires translation and proofreading, translator needs to deliver the work in anticipation of the deadline while bearing in mind the reviewer needs to process with the review within the deadline as well.
-For such projects, deadline does NOT refer to translation work only.
+If a project requires translation and proofreading, the translator needs to deliver the work in anticipation of the deadline while bearing in mind the reviewer needs to process with the review within the deadline as well.
+For such projects, the deadline does NOT refer to translation work only.

 The system automatically calculates delivery deadline according to this formula: